splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ![Billing settings](billing_settings_charge.png)

-If the transaction with `Add to Invoice` option is created, it will be added to the subsequent invoice.
-For example, you create manual transaction with `Add to Invoice` option, after that apply `Charge & Invoice`, the service and manual related transactions are visible in the preview:
+If the transaction with `Include transaction in next recurring invoice` option is created, it will be added to the subsequent invoice (*One-time* or *Recurring*).
+For example, you create manual transaction with `Include transaction in next recurring invoice` option, after that apply `Charge & Invoice`, the service and manual related transactions are visible in the preview:

 ![](add_to_invoice.png)